On dimensions of frame spectral measures and their frame spectra: Reduction of the main result

 \section{Reduction of the main result}

 In this section, our goal is to make some reduction of Theorem \ref{main thm 1}.

 The following lemma is a direct consequence of the definition of frame spectral measures.
-We omit the proof and leave the readers to work out the details. \begin{lem} Let $\mu$ be a frame spectral set in $\R^d$ with spectrum $\Lambda$ and frame bounds $0<A\le B<\infty$.
-Then we have the following properties. \begin{itemize} \item [(1)] For any $v,t\in \R^d$, the measure $\mu(\cdot+v)$ is a frame spectral set with spectrum $\Lambda+t$ and frame bounds $A,B$. \item [(2)] For any non-zero $c\in \R$, the measure $c\cdot \mu$ is a frame spectral set with spectrum $\Lambda$ and frame bounds $cA,cB$. \item [(3)] For any non-zero $s\in \R$, the measure $\mu(\cdot \times s)$ is a frame spectral set with spectrum $s\Lambda$ and frame bounds $A,B$. \end{itemize} \end{lem}
+We omit the proof and leave the readers to work out the details. \begin{lem} Let $\mu$ be a frame spectral measure in $\R^d$ with spectrum $\Lambda$ and frame bounds $0<A\le B<\infty$.
+Then we have the following properties. \begin{itemize} \item [(1)] For any $v,t\in \R^d$, $\mu(\cdot+v)$ is a frame spectral measure with spectrum $\Lambda+t$ and frame bounds $A,B$. \item [(2)] For any non-zero $c\in \R$, $c\cdot \mu$ is a frame spectral measure with spectrum $\Lambda$ and frame bounds $cA,cB$. \item [(3)] For any non-zero $s\in \R$, $\mu(\cdot \times s)$ is a frame spectral measure with spectrum $s\Lambda$ and frame bounds $A,B$. \end{itemize} \end{lem}

 We observe that if putting $\mathcal{H}=L^2(\mu)$ and $f=\overline{\lambda}^{-1}$ for some $\lambda\in \Lambda$ in \eqref{eq:frame}, then we have $\mu(\R^d)<\infty$.
 Since $c\cdot \mu$ is also a frame spectral measure for any $c\in \R$, we might assume that $\mu\in \mathcal{P}(\R^d)$.